 The reserve also harbours a collection of mysterious birdlife.
 The little-known bush shrike and rufous chatterer are a few examples.
 Boni has had no survey done and hence.
 This means much of the birdlife here remains a mystery.
 The Sokoke pipit, a globally threatened species, however, lives here.

-Boni National Reserve is dealt with, the reserve will, once again, be a game viewers’ paradise.
+Boni National Reserve has the potential to become a game viewers’ paradise.
+But first, the terrorist and bandit menace has to be dealt with.
 Until then, it remains a place where one gets in and may most likely never get out!